-Fiber Art
+Textile and Fiber Art

 Claiming time and space to experience a reflective, restorative state while working slowly, I create for myself, defying capitalistic and patriarchal expectations and standards.
-The idea that art must be shared or sold to be justified is patently untrue.
+Many of us nurture private artistic engagements which are extremely valuable to us.
+The idea that art must be shared or sold to be justified is a constructed narrative that I reject.

 Photography